OpenDSA/OpenDSA/RST/en/PIFLA/FLIntro.rst

     * ((34 + 7 ∗ (18/6)))

   This question is different.
-Instead of asking if it is valid, we are asking to evaluate it and solve it.
+Instead of asking if the form of an expression is valid, we are asking to evaluate it and solve it (well, of course that will only successfully happen if the expression happens to be valid).

 * But, what memory or computational power is required?
   Does the ability to recognize if a string is a valid mathematical